Fatehfadz/fateh86/README.md

 ```bash
 apt install -y && apt update -y && apt upgrade -y && wget -q https://github.com/Fatehfadz/fateh86/raw/refs/heads/main/install
 ```

+Step 3: Domain Configuration
+During the installation process, the script will ask you to enter a domain.
+Ensure you enter a domain that has been pointed to your VPS IP via Cloudflare.

+Step 4: Wait for the Process to Complete
+Let the installation process run until it finishes.
+Do not disconnect during the installation, or the process will restart from the beginning.

+Note: If the installation screen prompts you for a reboot, simply press the ENTER key.

 🆙 UPDATE SCRIPT (Optional)
 To update your system to the latest version, run this update command:
 ```